hatemnoaman/Genetic-Algorithms-2019/README.md

 # Genetic-Algorithms-2019
-## Welcome :simple_smile:
+## Welcome

 Welcome to **Genetic Algorithms Course, 2019,** FCIS, BSU.

-Hope you are happy with this course.
+Hope you are happy with this course :simple_smile:.

 # Course Projects
 Choose your course project from the projects listed below: